Follow us on Instagram

 ADVERTISEMENT

-Coincidentally, earlier in the afternoon at Roberts Field, the women’s team, who beat the Dartmouth Big Green 4–0, scored their first goal at the same spot on a free kick to the top right corner.
+Coincidentally, earlier in the afternoon at Myslik Field, the women’s team, who beat the Dartmouth Big Green 4–0, scored their first goal at the same spot on a free kick to the top right corner.

 Following the goal, the Tigers gained momentum and kept the pressure high.
 After several dangerous corners and forcing a fingertip save from Yale’s goalkeeper in the 32nd minute, the Tigers continued to keep the Bulldogs defense on high alert.
 The Tigers ended the half with three more shots than the Bulldogs.